RADeveloping/chickadeeinvest/README.md

 4. Near the end of the output, copy the image tag after the message "Successfully tagged" e.g. `chickadeeinvest/chickadee:1667885238`.
 You will be deploying this specific image to a remote environment soon.
    <img width="500" alt="Screenshot 2022-11-18 at 12 11 25 AM" src="https://user-images.githubusercontent.com/5898658/202654133-d9d6358a-d240-41ac-8e34-caff270c3917.png">
 5. Sign in to [Azure Portal](https://portal.azure.com/).
-6. Go to the Azure App Service resource for the environment you would like to deploy the image to.
+6. Go to the Azure App Service resource for the environment to which you would like to deploy the image.
+You may want to double-check with your team to ensure the environment is not in use by someone.
    <img width="1756" alt="Screenshot 2022-11-18 at 12 43 37 AM" src="https://user-images.githubusercontent.com/5898658/202659347-842bbfa9-d1ee-4862-bd8e-83bbb1cd1c2e.png">

 7. Under the **Deployment** section, click **Deployment Center**.